ajayrawatsap/mf_data/README.md

 ## FAQ
-### Does it work for Partial Redemptions
+#### Does it work for Partial Redemptions
   It is assuumed that there are no partial redemptions as the claculations can be wrong

-### Calculations are missing for some schemes
+#### Calculations are missing for some schemes
 2. For some MF schemes the calculation may not be possible as the Grandfathred NAV could not be found.
 To resolve such issues Manualy manaintin the GF in [CSV File](data/nav/gf_nav_all.csv)
+ #### Calculations are also done for Debt Funds
-3. The calculation would also be done for Debt funds but you should ignore it.
+  The calculation would also be done for Debt funds but you should ignore it.
 Currently its is not possble to differentiate between Equity and Debt Schemes
+#### On Which OS can the tool run
-4. The tool has been tested in Windows 10 OS with python 3.9, but it should also work in linux/linux envirronment
+  The tool has been tested in Windows 10 OS with python 3.9, but it should also work in linux/mac envirronment
+#### Why can't I directly use pdf file as input
-5. I have not been to find a fool proof way to directly convert PDF to text programatically.
-This is work under process and in future the tool would be able to process PDF file directly
+ I have not been to find a fool proof way to directly convert PDF to text programatically.
+This is work under process and in future the tool would be able to process PDF file directly.
+ANy suggestions and help is welcome
+#### It does not work correctly for my schemes
-6. The limited testing has happened on my own Mutual fund Schemes.
+ The limited testing has happened on my own Mutual fund Schemes.
 In case you encounter bug and issue please report it in issues.